 Once a year or so, I review the local averages from online job sites and look at how much each employee could get if they got a similar job in their same geographical location now, and we adjust each person's salary accordingly.
 It's subjective, but we discuss it together one-on-one and come up with a figure that makes both of us happy.

 I want salary to not be part of the equation, people should do their best work not for a raise, but because they want to.
 Again: people want Autonomy, Mastery and Purpose, all things we try to provide as an employer.

 How we calculate the cost of living

-We get the relative cost of living in USA, EU from the OECD Consumer Prices tables.
-We get the relative Consumer Price Index for the US from the Bureau of Labor Statistics' Consumer Price Index tables.We take the latest data available from each and combine them, coming out with a score for each of the following regions: Lithuania, USA West, United Kingdom and USA Texas.
+We get the relative cost of living in USA, EU, India from the OECD Consumer Prices tables.
+We get the relative Consumer Price Index for the US from the Bureau of Labor Statistics' Consumer Price Index tables.We take the latest data available from each and combine them, coming out with a score for each country we hire in.
 We use this regional score to weigh the seniority amounts.